jgutwill/local-first/README.md

+# Local First

-This is the first line of text in my README.
+##This is the first line of text in my README.
-Now I'm going to add my second line of text.
+##Now I'm going to add my second line of text.